fluffy-critter/yt-updater/README.md

 ## Disclaimer

 This software was partially written with the help of Google's AI chatbot, because life's too short to try to wade through Google's incomprehensibly-dense-yet-vague API documentation.
+[I'm not happy about it either](https://beesbuzz.biz/code/16680-On-LLM-based-programming).